mrtousif/qp-assessment/README.md

 ## API Test

-**Pick up admin user from users table and pass it to authorization header.
+**Pick up an admin user id from users table and pass it to authorization header.
 User registration is not implemented as it is not required**

 As a admin: